ErikKassubek/ADVOCATE/doc/usage.md

 This will run the program or tests and create the traces.
 They are placed into a folder called `advocateResult`.

+Normally, the print outputs of the executed programs are not printed to the terminal, but printed into an `output.log` file.
+To show them on the terminal, you can set the `-output` flag.

 #### Tests

 If you want to execute and record the unit tests of a program, you need to